mukul792/mukul792/README.md

 <h1 align="center">Hi there, I'm Mukul! 👋</h1>

-- 🔭 I’m currently working on Backend Development.
+- 🔭 I’m currently working on Machine Learning projects.

-- 🌱 I’m currently learning Springboot & React.
+- 🌱 I’m currently learning Machine Learning.

-- 👯 I’m looking to collaborate on Full Stack Projects.
+- 👯 I’m looking to collaborate on Data Science and Machine Learning projects.

 - 💬 Ask me about programming and tech-related stuff.

-- 💡 Fun fact:  "Java" was named after coffee!
-The developers drank a lot of it. ☕😄
+- 💡 Fun fact: Artificial Intelligence once beat humans at Go — a game with more possible moves than atoms in the universe! 🌌

 <br />